While the nation’s capital doesn’t have legalized gambling, there are two large, Vegas-style casinos within thirty miles of the District of Columbia.

 In addition to the live racing schedule, you can bet on simulcast races from around the country here.
 However if you’re looking to bet on simulcast races, you can do that much closer to D.C. at the MGM National Harbor.

-(Photos courtesy of the MGM National Harbor Hotel & Casino and the Live!
+(By Steve Beauregard.
+Photos courtesy of the MGM National Harbor Hotel & Casino and the Live!
 Casino & Hotel)